Peaches and Cream Angel Food Cake.

 In an Angel Food Cake, the structure depends on egg protein reinforced by starch from flour.
 By cutting the flour with equal parts cornstarch, I increased the amount of starch while decreasing the amount of protein, giving this cake an extremely tender crumb.
 Score!

-For a perfect light-as-air Angle Food Cake, here’s what’s important…
+For a perfect light-as-air Angel Food Cake, here’s what’s important…

 First of all, it’s really important to bake Angel Food cakes in tube pans that do NOT have a non-stick coating, like this Nordic Ware Aluminum Pan.
 Angel Food cake does not contain any chemical leaveners, such as baking soda or baking powder.
 Instead, the cake relies on air and steam for leavening.
 As the cake bakes, all that air beaten into the egg whites expands in combination with the moisture in the batter, causing the cake to climb up the sides of the pan.
 This is why an un-greased (no non-stick coating) tube pan is so important – it allows the batter to grab onto the sides of the pan as it rises.
 Also, it’s best to cool an angel food cake upside down.
 This prevents the cake from collapsing.
 If you are using a pan with a non-stick surface, this will cause your cake to slip right out of the pan, crushing itself on the counter, which is SUCH a bummer.